Who is an Android app developer?

 3. Understand the Android application lifecycle

-Even if you’ve written desktop or web applications before, you need to understand that developing apps for mobile devices is a completely different game altogether.
+Even if you’ve written desktop or web applications before, you need to understand that Android app development is a completely different game altogether.

 Let me explain why…